 Gallstones are one of the most common causes of pancreatitis.
 These hard stones form in the gallbladder, an organ located near the pancreas.
 These two organs share a passage into the small intestine called the common bile duct.
 Fluid can't leave the pancreas, though, if gallstones block this duct.
 The fluid backs up and causes pancreatitis.
 Alcohol is also an extremely common cause of pancreatitis.
-Alcohol, certain medicines, trauma, and infection can also cause pancreatitis.
+Certain medicines, trauma, and infection can also cause pancreatitis.
 Problems with the structure of the pancreas may also be a cause.
 There are also genetic problems that can cause pancreatitis.

 If the pancreas stays inflamed for a long time, chronic pancreatitis may result.
 Common symptoms include diarrhea, weight loss, and belly pain.
 Possible complications of chronic pancreatitis include the following:

 Treatment for chronic pancreatitis includes the following:

 Medicines to help the pancreas work (enzymes) and to manage pain